RichardBradley/liquibase.github.com/get_started/how-lb-works.md

 ### Summary
 In this tutorial we covered:
--   Basic Liquibase mechanisms: *changelog* & tracking tables.
+-   Basic Liquibase mechanisms: *changelogs* & tracking tables.
 -   How these mechanisms work to track, version, and deploy changes.

 ## **Next Up:**